shanemcw/homebridge-amazondash-MAC/README.md

    	}

 ### Interface
-`Interface` refers to the monitoring wifi interface for airodump-ng to listen on.
+`Interface` refers to the monitoring wifi interface for `airodump-ng` to listen on.
 Once the wifi monitoring interface is properly set up, this identifier is reported by the `iwconfig` command.
 ### Channel
-`Channel` refers to a single channel for airodump-ng to listen on.
-As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* visible in the vicinity to reduce airodump-ng's overhead.
+`Channel` refers to a single channel for `airodump-ng` to listen on.
+As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* visible in the vicinity to reduce `airodump-ng`'s overhead.
 ### Debug
 * `0` No reporting.
 * `1` *Default.* Reports airodump-ng at initialization, and other than that only when a button is triggered.
 This debug level is recommended for day-to-day working installations.